dhuss42/ft_irc/progress.md

 	- try to replicate segfault first
 [] check for signals
 [] default constructor
+[] what do we do when a Client connects and only sends part of the Authentication?
+	-> PASS but not NICK and USER
+	-> disconnect after timeout?

 ## ====== Day 1 == 25.06 ======
 - started reading subject (30min)